|

 it may be convenient to turn the fixed-point theorem

-into a definition of specific class of sets.
+into a definition of a specific class of sets.

 Let's just call Brouwerian a set E for which all continuous